RhetTbull/autofile/README.md

  • {exiftool:Keywords|lower not contains beach} uses the not modifier to negate the comparison so this resolves to True if there is no keyword that matches 'beach'.
+ • {docx:author startswith John} resolves to True if the author of a docx file starts with 'John'.
+ • {audo:bitrate == 320} resolves to True if the audio file's bitrate is 320
+   kbps.

 Boolean Values